Stratford Professional

-The Stratford Professional was a non-ranking snooker tournament held on three occasions from 1970–1972.
+The Stratford Professional was a non-ranking snooker tournament held on three occasions from 1970 to 1972.

 The first tournament, played on 4 September 1970, was won by Gary Owen, who defeated Ray Reardon 6–4.
 Owen achieved a top break of 66, while Reardon's high break was 54.
 The following year featured two different finalists, with John Spencer defeating David Taylor 5–2 at Wilmcote Men's Club.
 Spencer also had the highest break of the match, with 91.
 The third edition took place the following year at Wootton Wawen Social Club, with Spencer attempting to defend his title against Alex Higgins.
 Although Spencer made the highest break of 77, Higgins won 6–3.